-Following the River Ayr Way along a pleasant woodland trail to Sorn, you will walk through the Catrine Voes and Woodlands Local Nature Reserve and past the historical Catrine Weir.
+Following the River Ayr Way along a pleasant woodland trail to Sorn, you will walk through the Catrine Voes and Woodlands Local Nature Reserve and past the historic Catrine Weir.
 Enjoy the view across to the majestic fourteenth century Sorn Castle, a bespoke wedding venue and home to the McIntyres.
 On reaching Sorn, cross the ‘Auld Brig’ before passing through part of the village and into the “Spooky Woods”.
 The return route to Catrine is via Chapel Brae, a pleasant single track road.
 It passes Catrine War Memorial, from which you will be rewarded with fine views down to the village.

 Dog-friendly walk (I would recommend returning to Sorn via the River Ayr Way rather than Chapel Brae to avoid the road section)

-Car park on corner of Wood Street, Catrine (KA5 6RJ)
+Car park on corner of Wood Street, Catrine (KA5 6RJ) and local bus services to Catrine stopping on B705 close to start of walk.

 WALK REPORT: 20th May 2017